Author: AHS Office

 The American Hanoverian Society's Breeder of Excellence Awards (BOE) is a prestigious recognition program launched in 2025 that honors the commitment, vision, and influence of Hanoverian and Rhineland breeders across North America.
 The BOE Awards were established to celebrate the cumulative achievements of breeders whose programs have consistently produced Hanoverian and Rhineland horses of superior quality, …

-Dressage Star Program requirements: A star * is awarded on the basis of the mare's own performance in the mare performance test.
-The mare can take either the Traditional MPT or the Dressage-Only MPT, but in either the average for basic gaits must be at least 7.67 and at least an 8.0 for the rideability …
+Dressage Star Mare Program requirements: A star * is awarded on the basis of the mare's own performance in the mare performance test.
+The mare can take either the Traditional MPT or the Dressage-Only MPT, but in either the average for basic gaits must be at least 7.67 and at least an 8.0 for the …

 Make a difference for the American Hanoverian Society!
 As a non-profit corporation, our continued success and growth depend largely on the support we receive from our membership.
 Your contribution helps to sustain our large inspection tour, robust awards program, and our promotion of the Hanoverian, Rhineland, and American Hanoverian Riding Pony breeds.
 We want to …